FortiethAtom4/nanoscrape/README.md

 Examples: \
 `node nanoscrape.js [link_string] -d path/to/my/folder`\
 `note nanoscrape.js [link_string] -d "folder name with spaces"`

-**RETRIES** \
-The scraper will occasionally flip a page and not collect any new images.
-When this happens, the scraper will continue to attempt to get new pages until it hits a maximum retry limit.
-The default maximum retries is 5, which is more than enough for most scenarios.
-However, you can change this value if, e.g. your connection to the site is choppy and the scraper tends to miss pages on the first few passes.
-The following example sets the maximum retry value to 10: \

- `node nanoscrape.js [link_string] -r 10`

- Note: increasing this value will necessarily cause the scraper to make a few extra passes at the end of the chapter, which will slightly increase total scraping time.
-Additionally, decreasing it risks the scraper closing prematurely and missing pages.
-I recommend not setting the maximum number of retries below the default value unless you believe it is absolutely necessary.

 **USERAGENT** \
 The scraper uses a random user agent when scraping by default.
 This is a typical scraper strategy to avoid detection.
 However, you can choose your own user agent or to use a local default Chrome user agent.